-Any content which has been copied with the intention to make a duplicate copy without the permission of original author or creator is known as Piracy.
+Any content which has been copied with the intention to make a duplicate copy without the permission of the original author or creator is known as Piracy.
 This is related to Intellectual Property Rights.
-Any unlawful act by which the owner is deprived completely or partially of his rights is an offence.
-For instance, software piracy, infringement of copyright, trademark, patents, designs, theft of computer source code etc.
+Any unlawful act by which the owner is deprived completely or partially of his rights is an offense.
+For instance, software piracy, infringement of copyright, trademark, patents, designs, theft of computer source code, etc.

 Hacking Computer System

-Viruses are programs that attach themselves to a computer or a file and then circulate themselves to other files and to other computers on a network.
+Viruses are programs that attach themselves to a computer or a file and then circulate themselves to other records and other computers on a network.
 They usually affect the data on a computer, either by altering or deleting it.

 Nepal Police has been dealing with the issues of cybercrime in Nepal.
-However, they are not aware about the technical aspects of cybercrime and also because of lack of trainings, they are not able to reduce the crimes rates.
+However, they are not aware of the technical aspects of cybercrime and also because of the lack of training, they are not able to reduce the crimes rates.

-Cyber Law is the part of legal system that deals with the Internet, cyberspace and other legal issues.
-It includes intellectual property, online privacy, freedomof expression, access to and usage of the Internet.
-Prior to 2063 B.S., cyber crimes were dealt under the Public Offence Act.
-Later Electronic Transaction Act (ETA) 2063 was formulated which stated that if anyone publishes or displays any material which may be contrary to public morality or which is prohibited to publish or display in electronic media, including the internet, he/she is liable for fine of Rs.
+Cyber Law is the part of the legal system that deals with the Internet, cyberspace and other legal issues.
+It includes intellectual property, online privacy, freedom of expression, access to and usage of the Internet.
+Before 2063 B.S., cyber crimes were dealt with under the Public Offence Act.
+Later Electronic Transaction Act (ETA) 2063 was formulated which stated that if anyone publishes or displays any material which may be contrary to public morality or which is prohibited from publishing or displaying in electronic media, including the internet, he/she is liable for fine of Rs.
 1000 or up to 5 years of imprisonment or both.
-Subsequent offences will be punished for each time with a increase of 1.5% increase of penalty prescribed for previous conviction.
+Subsequent offenses will be punished for each time with an increase of 1.5% increase of penalty prescribed for the previous conviction.